A Day In Vatican City

-A highlight of visiting Rome is having the honor of visiting Vatican City.
-Fun fact, did you know that Vatican City is the smallest country in the world.
-Which means when you visit Rome and head into Vatican City, you, in fact, visited two countries in one day.
+What an honor to be able to visit Vatican City.
+Did you know that Vatican City is the smallest country in the world?
+Which means when you visit Rome and head into Vatican City, you, in fact, were in two countries in one day.
 As cheesy as this line sounds, while in Rome, visiting the Vatican was a must.
 Here is what I learned.

 Booking a tour is the best way to get the most out of your trip.
 The tour I took was through Viator, and the tour guide was a roaming guide.
 As long as I stayed within thirty yards of the guide, I could hear everything she said while exploring on my own terms.
 The tour also allowed for me to be in places you cannot go on your own, which is a bonus.
-If it weren't for our tour guide, we wouldn't have been given the history of the statue garden and why they existed.
-The story behind the hall of maps, or the insight to know that if we waited 45 minutes in the Sistine Chapel, we'd be the first in the Basilica without having to stand back in line once the pope left.
+If it weren't for the tour guide, I wouldn't have been given the history of the statue garden and why they existed, the story behind the hall of maps, or the insight to know that if I waited 45 minutes in the Sistine Chapel, I'd be the first in the Basilica without having to stand back in line (another 2 hour wait) once the pope left.